After-Shock/Cloudbox-wiki/PlexPy.md

     ![](http://i.imgur.com/XFvHyV2.png)

 1. On the "Plex Media Server" screen, fill in `plex` for "Plex IP or Hostname" and `32400` for "Port Number".
-Click `Verfiy`.
+Click `Verify`.
 When you see the "Server found!" message, click `Next`.

     ![](http://i.imgur.com/wnGDojV.png)